Jane Maienschein: Recognition

 Maienschein is Regents' Professor and President's Professor at Arizona State University's School of Life Sciences.
-In 2000, Maienschein received the Joseph H. Hazen Education Prize from the History of Science Society.
+In 2000, Maienschein received the Joseph H. Hazen Education Prize from the History of Science Society, and in 2024 she received the History of Science Society's highest honor, the George Sarton Medal.

 Maienschein has created the Biology and Society; Bioethics, Policy, and Law; The History and Philosophy of Science; Ecology, Economics, Ethics and Environment; The Embryo Project Encyclopedia, ASU's Bioethics in Films Series, Responsible Conduct in Research and the History of Biology projects held at the Marine Biological Laboratory.
 She is also the first president of the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).

-Maienschein is a Fellow of the Association for Women in Science (AWIS) and AAAS, has served two terms as a board member for national AWIS in Washington, D.C.
+Maienschein is a fellow of the Association for Women in Science (AWIS) and the American Association for the Advancement of Science (AAAS), has served two terms as a board member for national AWIS in Washington, D.C and served on the board of directors of AAAS.
 She has published over 20 articles and several books as shown on her CV.
 She was published in the Stanford Encyclopedia of Philosophy on "Epigenesis and Preformation".
 Maienschein wrote "Whose View of Life?: Embryos, Cloning, and Stem Cells".
 Maienschein and Manfred Laubichler collaborated to co-write: "From Embryology to Evo-Devo: A History of Developmental Evolution" and Form and Function in Developmental Evolution.

-In 2009, Maienschein presented, with Tedx Talks on "Stem Cells, Regenerative Medicine and Us".
+In 2009, Maienschein presented, with Tedx Talks, on "Stem Cells, Regenerative Medicine and Us".
 In November 2010, Maienschein was named the 2010 Arizona Professor of the Year, by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education.